hellojohnwoo/react-quick-sns/README.md

 (Requirement analysis -> Design -> Coding 🏃‍♂️ -> Test -> Maintenance) <br /><br />
 📷 🤔 Unlike the name 'quick', this project is quite structurally sound.

+### The basic social networking features in the big picture have been created (CRUD APP).
+### However, what remains from now on is the addition of design elements and additional features.

 ## Goal
 ### `React.js`